Credit control: Procedures for issuing credit

-Non-collectibility of extended credit
+Non-collectibility

-Extended credit could, despite all efforts made, become noncollectable.
+Extended credit could, despite all efforts made, become non-collectable.
 In this case a professional Debt collection agency may be hired along with attendant legal, court and other fees.
-This event is normally dreaded and most Chartered Accountants are reluctant to consider that credit extended has now become noncollectable necessitating a debt write off if the receivable has gone bust or a provision if only a lower amount can ultimately be collected.
+This event is normally dreaded and most accountants are reluctant to consider that credit extended has now become non-collectable necessitating a debt write-off if the receivable has gone bust or a provision if only a lower amount can ultimately be collected.

 Risk of credit

-Unwarranted debt may be a serious strain on the company and could lead to company failure.
-Many SMEs have failed due to unsatisfactory Debt Collection processes or procedures.
-During the credit crunch many businesses experienced a serious credit risk and severely curtailed extension of credit to partner firms and businesses.
-Even though the current situation is much less severe credit extension remains a key, pivotal role in business management.
+Unwarranted debt may be a serious strain and could lead to cash flow issues and company failure.
+During previous credit crunches many businesses experienced serious credit risks and severely curtailed extension of credit to partner firms and businesses.
+Credit extension remains a key, pivotal role in business management.